This article was updated on 12/31/18. Happy New Year!

 A long stick with a nail on the end for pushing the foil into tight corners.
-Due to the way my attic space is, I used a litter-gathering stick and taped it to the end of a telescoping paint roller handle.
+Due to the way my attic space is, I used a litter-gathering stick (with that pointy thing on the end) and taped it to the end of a telescoping paint roller handle.

 Cutting and Rolling Out the Foil

 The tricks here are planning and procedure.
 The game plan should be to work from the small corners and end up at the attic entrance point.

 Measure and cut only as many pieces as is reasonable.
 Make it easy, the pieces dont all have to be aligned in the same direction.
 The edges just need to be overlapped by 3 or 4.

 Cut the radiant barrier foil on the driveway.

 Stretch out and lock the tape measure blade along the length of the driveway.